 Data routing configuration takes place mostly at the basestation but a few entries for example action in the event of comms fail at the outstation.

 The following sections describe and example of a standard Basestation and single Outstation pair without expansion.
-First the basic 4G Mobile Network configuration settings a) to o) will be described and then the standard one to one signal routing configuration will be explained.

 7.6.2 Basestation Set-Up Example (4G Mobile Networks)

 Entries a) to d) are set in the "Gobal" configuration screen as follows: